Capacity Scaling in MIMO Systems with General Unitarily Invariant Random Matrices: Deviation from Linear Growth

-\end{example} \begin{example} Let the entries of the random matrix $\matr H$ be iid with zero mean and variance $\sigma^2/N$.
-Then as $N\to \infty$ we have
+\begin{example} Let the entries of $\matr H$ be iid with zero mean and variance $\sigma^2/N$.

-\proof{See Appendix \ref{Examp1}}. \end{example} In other words, at high SNR the normalized mutual information of a MIMO system with zero-mean iid channel entries grows approximately linearly with the minimum of the numbers of transmit and receive antennas up to 1st order and the deviation from that linear growth is $(\beta-1)\log_2(1-\beta)$ in the large system limit.

-The result in (\ref{iid}) can also be obtained from previous capacity results, e.g. \cite[Proposition 2]{lozano1}.
-We derived it by using Lemma \ref{deviation} in Section III-D. In fact with the help of Lemma \ref{deviation}, the deviation from the linear growth can be easily calculated for a very large class of random matrices in the large system limit.
-Lemma \ref{deviation}, however, requires the reader to be familiar with the S-transform in free probability.

-In the following, we present a way to bypass the need for using the S-transform in the derivation of the deviations from linear growth for general random matrices.
-For that purpose, we introduce the spectral harmonic mean measure: \begin{definition} Let the random matrix $\matr H$ have full-rank with probability one.
-Let $\matr H \matr H^\dagger$ be unitarily invariant.
-Let $\matr P_{t}$ be an $N$-dimensional projector with $0<t<1$.
-Then, we call the quantity

-the asymptotic harmonic mean measure of $\matr P_t\matr H$. \end{definition} Note that $\hat m_{\matr H}(t)$ is defined over the limiting spectrum, thus it is continuous on $(0,1)$. \begin{lemma} Let the random matrix $\matr H$ be specified as in Definition~\ref{defh} and fulfill Assumption~1.
 Then, we have

+where by convention $0\log_20=0$. \proof{See Appendix \ref{Examp1}}. \end{example} In other words, at high SNR the normalized mutual information of a MIMO system of sufficiently large dimensions with zero-mean iid channel entries grows approximately linearly with the minimum of the numbers of transmit and receive antennas up to 1st order and the deviation from the linear growth is close to $(\beta-1)\log_2(1-\beta)$.
+Figure~\ref{fig3} illustrates this behavior.